 Emily’s Uphill Climb

 My story doesn’t begin with me.
 I come from a family of addicts.
 I lost my grandmother and uncle to suicide.
-My birth father was an… Read More “Emily’s Uphill Climb”
+My birth father was an addict and left when I was two.
+Fortunately, my mother was able to break the cycle and lived a sober life.
+She provided much… Read More “Emily’s Uphill Climb”

 Angel Has Big Dreams